LambdaGeo/rwh-ptbr/cap06.md

 --newtype TooManyCtors = Bad Int | Worse Int
 ```

 Beyond this, there's another important difference between `data` and `newtype`.
 A type created with the `data` keyword has a book-keeping cost at runtime, for example to track which constructor a value was created with.
 A `newtype` value, on the other hand, can only have one constructor, and so does not need this overhead.
 This makes it more space- and time-efficient at runtime.
-[2 comments](comments: show / hide)

 Because a `newtype`'s constructor is used only at compile time and does not even exist at runtime, pattern matching on `undefined` behaves differently for types defined using `newtype` than for those that use `data`.
-[3 comments](comments: show / hide)

 To understand the difference, let's first review what we might expect with a normal datatype.
 We are already familiar with the idea that if `undefined` is evaluated at runtime, it causes a crash.
-[No comments](comment: add)

 ```
 ghci> undefined